Aviancer/amouse/README.md

 To enter flashing mode with Raspberry Pico by holding down the small white button while connecting it to a USB port.
 Then simply copy `amouse.uf2` onto the Pico USB drive.

-(To be done) See `diagrams` directory for how to wire the Pico correctly to talk to a serial port.
+See `diagrams` directory for how to wire the Pico correctly to talk to a serial port.

 ## Usage example